atellmer/dark/README.md

     values: [x],
   } = useSpring({
     state: isOpen,
-    getAnimations: () => [ //
+    getAnimations: () => [
       {
-        name: 'my-animation', // animation name should be uniqueness in this component
+        name: 'my-animation', // animation name should be uniqueness in this array
         mass: 1,
         stiffness: 1,
         damping: 1,